 Misdemeanor charges must be taken seriously because you run the risk of jail and a misdemeanor conviction can remain on your record for life.
-When you are being prosecuted criminally for a misdemeanor crime, you want an experienced and aggressive Fresno criminal attorney to protect your interests.
+When you are being prosecuted criminally for a misdemeanor crime, contact an experienced and aggressive Fresno criminal attorney to protect your rights.

 A misdemeanor offense is punishable by maximum confinement of 364 days in county jail and severe monetary fines.
 Misdemeanor defendants are guaranteed certain rights, including the right to a competent criminal attorney and the right to a jury trial.